isi232/university_repo/TASKS.md

-# TASKS.md — Kanban Task Cards
+# TASKS.md — Sprint Tasks

+You are a contributor to this repository.
+Your job is to improve it, fix it, and extend it — the same way developers contribute to real open source projects.

-Create each task below as a **GitHub Issue** and add it to your Kanban board under **Backlog**.
-Assign each issue to a team member before you start the sprint.
+Each task below is a GitHub Issue.
+Create all of them in the Issues tab, add them to the Kanban board under **Backlog**, and assign them to team members before you start.

 ---

-## How to create an Issue
+## How Kanban works here

-1. Go to the repository on GitHub.
-2. Click the **Issues** tab.
-3. Click **New issue**.
-4. Copy the task title exactly as written below.
-5. Paste the task description into the body.
-6. Assign it to a team member.
-7. Click **Submit new issue**.
-8. Open your Kanban board and add the issue as a card under **Backlog**.
+- Pick a task from **Backlog** → move it to **To Do**
+- Start working → move it to **In Progress**
+- Open a PR → move it to **In Review**
+- PR gets merged → move it to **Done**

 ---